HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

    </repository>
    ```

-   with the following lines, replacing `<slingshot-version>` with the version of Slingshot that is being installed:
+   with the following lines, replacing `<slingshot-version>` with the version of HPE Slingshot that is being installed:

    ```xml
    <!-- Slingshot SLES15sp4 CN, Nexus repo -->